alexsalisbury/todoist-api/source/includes/sync/v7/_miscellaneous.md

 9      | Daily Goal reached!
 10     | Weekly Goal reached!
-50     | You have tasks that are over %s days overdue' 52     | Inactive for longer period of time'
+50     | You have tasks that are over %s days overdue' 52     | Inactive for a longer period of time'

 ## Get all completed items